PixelSmith-tech/PixelView/README.md

 You can also email us at: **dev@pixelsmith.tech** — we’re always happy to hear from you!

+⚠️ Please note
+Bug reports not following the template or submitted in languages other than English or Russian **will not be reviewed.**

 Thank you for helping make PixelView better! 🚀

 ---